SpiderOak/skeeter/README.md

 Production build
 > `make`

-The development build is good for use with [valgrind](http://valgrind.org/)
+* The development build is good for use with [valgrind](http://valgrind.org/)
+* The production build sets NDEBUG which, among other things, causes logging to syslog.

 Dependencies
 ------------